 A waterfall is an attractive landscaping addition to any yard, whether you have a limited or large amount of space available.

-The picture on the right shows a rockery done by Neil Eneix, the owner of B&D Rockeries, and it is a great example of a combined rockery and waterfall.
+The picture on the right shows a rockery done by Neil Eneix, the owner of New Life Rockeries, and it is a great example of a combined rockery and waterfall.
 A pond with beautiful rockery siding, accompanied by the trickle of a cascading waterfall, and accented by colorful rocks would be a wonderful decoration that would provide an atmosphere of peaceful tranquility.

 Also, if you love to plant flowers, go ahead and plant some around the waterfall.
 They will only add to its beauty.

 2. Landscaping with a Fountain

 Fountains can provide a very different look compared to waterfalls, and they are usually easy to install and maintain.
 Here are three choices for fountains:

 The spouting fountain is a commonly chosen fountain because it provides a dramatic effect wherever you install it.
 It can be easily added to a pond or pool because the installation process is simple and it only requires a submersible pump.
 It can be paired with a statue that you favor, or, if you would just like to make things simple, install a spouting statue.
 The fountain also has the option of spraying in a certain pattern, such as a ring or bubble, which provides even more decorative options.

 Unlike the dramatic spouting fountain, the cascading fountain is more subtle.
 As opposed to using a pipe to spray water, this fountain is designed so that water spills down multiple levels, each one overflowing and pouring into the next.
 Cascading fountains can be found in a wide range of sizes in order to fit whatever design your pond requires.
 These fountains are easy to add because they are usually self-contained (everything needed is inside the unit).